Other parks in Southall

 One of the finest remnants of ancient woodland in the Brent River Park and home to a rich variety of tree species and wildlife.
 An interesting feature is the mature oak and cherry tree that share a common trunk.
 Take an enjoyable walk by following the raised wooden boardwalk and footpath through the wood.

-Access: Windmill Lane and Trumpers Way, off Boston Road.
+Entrances are on Windmill Lane and Trumpers Way, off Boston Road

-Transport: Tube: Boston Manor and Osterley (Piccadilly line), Bus: E8
+- tube: Boston Manor and Osterley (Piccadilly line)

 Manor House Grounds